-Shannon Boyd, one of our Sunday School teachers, visited the project in June 2016 and writes about her experience.
+Shannon Boyd, one of our Sunday School teachers, has visited the project a number of times and writes about her experience.

 We were able to bring out money that allowed the kids to go and pick out a new pair of shoes and whatever clothes they wanted.
 This is a very rare thing in Ethiopia so you can imagine their excitement.
 We brought out pictures of our Sunday school children holding photos of Misgana and Samrawit.
 We told them that every week we pray for them and that they are famous in our church.